Cyberbullying and Cyberstalking Laws in Georgia

 Free speech.
 The First Amendment protects freedom of speech and expression, but this protection is not absolute.
 Speech that poses an immediate threat to others is not protected.
 Nonviolent and non-threatening speech or conduct is generally protected even if it's unpopular or offensive to others.
 The line between protected speech and unprotected speech can be a fine one and may be worth exploring if there's ambiguity.

 Unreasonable reaction.
-The stalking law requires proof that the victim's fearful reaction was reasonable.
+Georgia's stalking law requires proof that the victim's fearful reaction was reasonable.
 If a victim had a hypersensitive reaction to the conduct involved, you may have a defense that the prosecution cannot meet its burden of proving all the elements of the crime.
 For instance, being upset over a rude and nasty comment does not rise to the level of reasonably fearing for one's safety.

-These laws apply to acts done by both adults and minors, but the procedures for prosecuting such acts vary depending on the offender's age.
-Georgia law places teenagers ages 17 to 19 in adult court, where they face an adult conviction and adult consequences like incarceration in a jail or prison.
 Matters involving teenagers age 16 and younger are generally handled in juvenile court.
 In juvenile court, judges can often exercise greater discretion in sentencing (called disposition), including ordering treatment, curfews, monitoring, and community service.
 A juvenile who's found guilty will receive an adjudication of delinquency rather than an adult conviction.
-(O.C.G.A. § 15-11-2 (2021).)
+(O.C.G.A. § 15-11-2 (2023).)

-School Discipline for Cyberbullying
+Georgia's School Discipline Policies for Cyberbullying

 Georgia's education code specifically addresses and prohibits acts of cyberbullying directed at students or school staff.
 Cyberbullying can result in disciplinary action by the school, and the local school board can reassign a student who repeatedly breaks these rules to another school.
-(O.G.C.A. §§ 20-2-751.4, 20-2-751.5 (2021).)
+(O.G.C.A. §§ 20-2-751.4, 20-2-751.5 (2023).)

 Talk to a Lawyer